DavidMah/Realm-of-the-Automated-God/README.md

 https://github.com/DavidMah/Realm-of-the-Automated-God

 Realm of the Automated God is a Bot that plays Realm of the Mad God.

+**Unfortunately, t's really janky and I'm certain that you won't be able to get it to work on your machine without many hours of work.
+This is because it was made for the purpose of tinkering with and showing the worth of the Robot.java library, and that task is a success**

 # Instructions